 While not straying far from the band’s origins as an upstart proto-punk dance band, the tone and tempo of “Friend” is probably more mellow than fans may have come to expect from You Say Party.
 It hints at the musical direction they’ll be moving in, according to this article that appeared on exlaim.ca earlier in the week.
 Not that You Say Party haven’t ventured into this mellower territory before; “Friend” reminds me very much of “Heart of Gold”, one of my favourite moments on XXXX and of 2009 in general.
 I went so far as to call it the band’s “coming out track, their evolutionary jump forward as a band that can’t easily be pegged by derivative genre-splicing categories” back in this post from April, 2010, just days before Devon Clifford passed away.
 If viewed from the perspective of continuity, then “Friend” picks up exactly where “Heart of Gold” (XXXX‘s last song) leaves off.
 It is a testament to the resiliency of You Say Party, and their deep love for their friend.

 “Friend” is available as a download from the You Say Party Bandcamp page now, along with a remix by Teen Daze.
 Expect more music in the coming months.

 This entry was posted on Friday, January 18th, 2013 at 7:00 am and is filed under LiSTEN.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.